WangShuxiong/SoptSC/ReadMe.md

 ## SoptSC
-#### An optimization based method for the inference of clustering, cell lineage, pseudotime and cell-cell communication network from single cell RNA-seq data.
+#### Package used for the inference of clustering, cell lineage, pseudotime and cell-cell communication network from scRNA-seq data.

 * SoptSC is also avaiable as a R package at: https://mkarikom.github.io/RSoptSC/
 * For citation, please refer to